Support Centre

 Third-party service providers: Licensees must exercise due diligence in selecting vendors and other third-party service providers.
 The licensee must contractually obligate such providers to implement information security practices (§2264(6) of Chapter 24-B).

-Investigation of cybersecurity events: A licensee that learns of an actual or possible cybersecurity event must promptly investigate the matter.
+Investigation of cybersecurity events: A licensee who learns of an actual or possible cybersecurity event must promptly investigate the matter.
 The statute provides detail regarding the investigation's conduct and post-investigation remedial measures and record-keeping (§2264(5) of Chapter 24-B).

 Notification of cybersecurity events - Superintendent of Insurance